About Us

 The simple answer is it can’t.

-- connecting with support groups and Children’s Centres
+• connecting with support groups and Family Hubs

-This brings parent carers from diverse backgrounds into contact with the forum, enabling the NPCF to gather a wide range of experiences.
+This brings parent/carers from a diversity of backgrounds into contact with the forum, enabling the NPCF to gather a wide range of experiences.

 – in all the schools involved in the Autism in Schools project – the 4th year of the project is running in 2024-5 (Please check out our page about the Autism in Schools project)